 Enhanced intermediate care and rehabilitation care

-The Pan-Ayrshire Model for Enhanced Intermediate Care and Rehabilitation, focusses on providing high quality care and support through early intervention and preventative action to help prevent older people and people with complex needs becoming unwell in the first place or supporting them to manage their conditions more effectively at home or a homely environment.
+The pan-Ayrshire model for Enhanced Intermediate Care and Rehabilitation, provides high quality care and support through early intervention and preventative action.
+The aim is to help prevent older people and people with complex needs becoming unwell in the first place or supporting them to manage their conditions more effectively at home or a homely environment.